 - Professional development – The McCarthey Dressman Education Foundation provides grants for up to $10,000 per year for teacher development.

-- Class achievement - The NEA Foundation has Student Achievement Grants of $2,000 and $5,000 available for members that teach in public schools.
+- Class achievement – The NEA Foundation has Student Success Grants of $2,000 and $5,000 available for members that teach in public schools.
 The funds are meant for classroom supplies.

 Student Loan Forgiveness for Teachers

 It’s always a good idea to watch the news regarding loan forgiveness for teachers.
 While Democratic candidates for president talk up wiping out all student loans, loan forgiveness continues to be a moving target in Washington.
 You never know if you’ll be affected by the next round of benevolence.

 News Item 1: In May of 2019, the U.S. Department of Education made good on its vow to eliminate tens of thousands of dollars in loans for each of about 2,300 teachers who, arguably, had been double-crossed by the Teacher Education Assistance for College and Higher Education (TEACH) Grants.
 Often, those grants — that is, money that was not supposed to be required to be repaid — were converted into loans, often for penny-ante reasons.

 As many as 6,000 teachers had applied to have their loans turned back into grants, with fewer than two dozen being denied.
 The Education Department has since agreed to expand the fix and simplify the program.